wpbSabi/python_optimization/oregon_districts/README.md

 Oregon's five most populated counties contain 60% of the state population:
 1. Multnomah County contains the largest city (Portland) and 4th largest city (Gresham) in the east Portland metro.
-2. Washingtont County contains the 5th (Hillsboro) and 6th (Beaverton) largest cities in the west Portland metro.
+2. Washington County contains the 5th (Hillsboro) and 6th (Beaverton) largest cities in the west Portland metro.
 3. Clackamas County holds much of its population in the southeast Portland metro.
 4. Lane County contains Oregon's 3rd largest city (Eugene).
 5. Marion County contains Oregon's 2nd largest city and capital (Salem).